heartace/docs/fir/fir-iOS.md

 After you provide the `UDID`, developers have to embed it to the app, recompile and then upload a new one for installation.

-Without corresponding `UDID` embedded, a device has no permission to install such app.
+Without corresponding `UDID` embedded, a device has no permission to install the internal build of an app.

 ## Install profile and get UDID

 Please follow the steps below to find out `UDID` of your device.
 The screenshot are captured on English version of fir, under iOS 9.
-The details may be slightly varied on your device.
+The details may vary slightly on your device.

 **Step 1**: Open [https://fir.im/udid](https://fir.im/udid) in `Safari` app on your `iPhone`.
 If you haven't used it before, the page may look like this: